martymcflywa/ecu/year_1/sem_1/CSI1241_systems_analysis/0a_assignment_1/dev/CCC_requirements_draft.md

 - Mobile development must use [Corona SDK](http://coronalabs.com/products/corona-sdk/)
 - Credit card payments are only accepted via MasterCard or Visa
 - Security requirements
-	- Client account managers can only access
+	- Client Account Managers can only access
 		- Client details
 	- Lab technicians can only access
 		- Sample data